EmoryMLIP/emory-reu-ret-website/content/authors/aveneziani/_index.md

   icon_pack: fab
   link: https://github.com/aleveneziani
 # Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
-  icon_pack: ai
-  link: files/VenezianiCVApr2021.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "avenez2@emory.edu"